mlochbaum/BQN/running.md

 CBQN is the primary offline implementation, and has [build instructions in its own repository](https://github.com/dzaima/CBQN).
 Here and elsewhere it's expected to be installed as `bqn`.
 For Windows, build in [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) or go to the [repository](https://github.com/vylsaz/cbqn-win-docker-build) for the docker builds linked below ([WinBQN](https://github.com/actalley/WinBQN) is another system that's currently unmaintained).

 Third-party packages are available for several platforms.
-Because they run on an unknown target system, none of these packages are built with the highest-performance settings.
+Because they run on an unknown target system, none of these packages except Spack+`o3n` are built with the highest-performance settings.
 If you need top speed (you probably don't!) you should compile CBQN for the target hardware instead.

 | OS/distro        | Package                                      | Type
 |------------------|----------------------------------------------|--------------